BuckRogers1965/Physics-Unit-Coordinate-System/docs/Demystifying_Constants_by_Separating_Reality_from_Description.md

 *   **Category 2: Interaction Coupling Constants (`G`, `k_e`, etc.):** Quantify the strength of specific forces.
 Their roles are physically distinct from Category 1.
 *   **Category 3: Counting/Collective Factors (`N_A`):** Link counts to collective units.

 The PUCS framework argues that only Category 1 constants should be used to define the fundamental rescaling in a coordinate transformation between valid physical representations.
-Using Category 2 constants (like `G`) or derivative forms (like `ħ = h/2π` instead of the primary `h`) to *define* the unit transformation (e.g., by requiring `G=1` or `ħ=1` alongside `c=1`) constitutes a **category error**.
+In reviewing the units of G_n, it appears that stripped of SI length and mass, G in natural units defines a time scale.
+This makes it central in defining the time scale of not just time, but also the mass, length, and temperature scales so they align in natural units.
 It imposes relationships not derived from the primary scaling structure, improperly mixes interaction strengths with dimensional scaling, or uses conventional forms (`ħ`) instead of primary ones (`h`).

-Therefore, unit systems defined on such mixed premises (like those requiring `c=ħ=G=1`) are, according to PUCS, **not reachable via a physically consistent coordinate transformation from SI** and thus are **not fundamentally valid representations** of our universe's inherent measurement structure.
-They represent mathematically possible constructs based on physically inconsistent foundational choices.
-A valid natural system must be derivable solely from the PUCS transformation based on `c, h, k, e` (and potentially `N_A`).
+Therefore, `c=ħ=G=1`) is reachable from SI units of measure.
+I was unaware how how gravity set a time scale, so this is kind of shocking to me.

 ## 8. Conclusion: Seeing the Forest for the Trees